 The best way to prevent cardiogenic shock is to make lifestyle changes to keep your heart healthy and blood pressure under control.

 - Do not smoke and avoid secondhand smoke.
-The best way to reduce your risk of a heart attack if you smoke is to stop.
+The best way to reduction your risk of a heart attack if you smoke is to stop.

 - Maintain a healthy weight.
 Obesity contributes to other risk factors for heart attack and cardiogenic shock, such as: B. high blood pressure, cardiovascular disease and diabetes.
 Losing just 4.5kg can lower blood pressure and improve cholesterol levels.

 - Eat less cholesterol and saturated fat.
-Limiting these, especially saturated fat, can lower your risk of heart disease.
+Limiting this, especially saturated fat, can lower your risk of heart disease.
 Avoid trans fats.

 - Use less salt.
 Too much salt (sodium) causes fluid to build up in the body, which can stress the heart.
 Aim for less than 2,300 milligrams (mg) of sodium per day.
 Salt is found in many canned and processed products, so checking food labels is a good idea.Cardiogenic shock Treatment Nizamabad